geosolutions-it/MapStore2/docs/developer-guide/maps-configuration.md

 - `thumbURL`: `{string}`: the URL of the thumbnail for the layer, used in the background switcher ( if the layer is a background layer )
 - `visibility`: `{boolean}`: indicates if the layer is visible or not
 - `queriable`: `{boolean}`: Indicates if the layer is queriable (e.g. getFeatureInfo).
 If not present the default is true for every layer that have some implementation available (WMS, WMTS).
 Usually used to set it explicitly to false, where the query service is not available.
+- `hideLoading`: {boolean}.
+If true, loading events will be ignored ( useful to hide loading with some layers that have problems or trigger errors loading some tiles or if they do not have any kind of loading.).

 i.e.